jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

 jgmenu has search support, which can be invoked by just typing when the menu is open.

 A search box can be inserted using widgets.
+For example, add this to ~/.config/jgmenu/prepend.csv:

+    @search,,3,3,150,20,2,left,top,auto,#000000 0,Type to Search

+Make sure you adjust menu padding accordingly, for example

+    menu_padding_top=24

+A search can also be invoked by associating a widget with a ^filter() command.